 Breaking the Silence: Prioritising Mental Health in the Construction Industry

 Mental health is an integral part of overall well-being, yet it remains a subject often shrouded in stigma and silence.
-As we observe Mental Health Awareness Month, it is crucial to shed light on the significance of mental health, particularly within the construction industry.
+As we observe World Mental Health Day, it is crucial to shed light on the significance of mental health, particularly within the construction industry.
 The statistics are alarming, revealing a pressing need for action.

 Two people per working day in the UK tragically lose their lives to suicide, equating to over 700 individuals annually.